ILoveFleetway/ILoveFleetway/README.md

  ![image](https://github.com/user-attachments/assets/f46900be-761d-4bc3-b467-763214b70273)

  FLEETWAY IS MY BELOVED HUSBAND<33 (THE REAL FLEET
  .
+ OKay so I've realized BUNCH OF People on sonic area has been taking inspo and my Fleetway quills ideas without asking my permission, i do not wish for it to become trendy and i do not want people to take inspo or copy my idea so please whisper or ask for permission.
  .
  .
 I do programming, animations/animatic/comics when im not lazy and I do digital art and irl arts, i do a bit different things.